Asset Management

 In addition to the asset condition, other asset information, such as size and material, was considered when assigning a risk score where possible.

-The consequence of failure of an asset is assessed on a 5-point scale that evaluates the impacts on the following factors:
+The consequence of failure of an asset is assessed on a five-point scale that evaluates the impacts on the following factors:

 - Environmental